-In addition to the seats that have already been designated, outreach will be made to specifically obtain participation from the following groups: veterans' rights advocates, victim service providers, school districts, colleges and universities, social service providers, and mental health agencies.
+In addition to the seats that have already been designated, outreach will be made to obtain participation from groups including, but not limited to, the following: veterans' rights advocates, victim service providers, school districts, colleges and universities, social service providers, mental health agencies, and social justice advocates.

-In addition to the above requirements, both public- and private-sector seats should, as much as possible, include representation from organizations or agencies who serve various homeless subpopulations such as: persons with chronic substance abuse issues, persons with serious mental illness, persons experiencing chronic homelessness, persons with HIV/AIDS, veterans, families with children, unaccompanied youth, victims of domestic violence, dating violence, sexual assault, and stalking, and seniors.
+In addition to the above requirements, both public- and private-sector seats should, as much as possible, include representation from organizations or agencies who serve various homeless subpopulations such as: persons with chronic substance abuse issues, persons with serious mental illness, persons experiencing chronic homelessness, persons with HIV/AIDS, veterans, families with children, unaccompanied youth, seniors, and victims of domestic violence, dating violence, sexual assault, human trafficking, and stalking.